How Joe Biden Plans to Transform Education

 Biden aims to relax repayment requirements and improve existing loan forgiveness programs.

-The existing public service loan forgiveness program would also be simplified and amended so that graduates who go on to work at schools, for the government, and in nonprofit settings would receive $10,000 of undergraduate or graduate student debt relief for every year of national or community service, up to five years.
+The existing public service loan forgiveness program will also be simplified and amended so that graduates who go on to work at schools, for the government, and in nonprofit settings would receive $10,000 of undergraduate or graduate student debt relief for every year of national or community service, up to five years.

 Where Joe Biden Stands on Education Issues